Pardis Sabeti: Early life and education

 Sabeti was born in 1975 in Tehran, Iran, to Nasrin and Parviz Sabeti.
 Her father came from a Baháʼí Faith family but never officially joined as a member and was the deputy in SAVAK, Iran's intelligence agency, and a high ranking security official in Shah's regime.

 Her family fled Iran in October 1978, shortly before the Iranian Revolution, when Sabeti was two years old, and found sanctuary in Florida.
 As a child, Sabeti wanted to be a flower-shop owner, novelist, or doctor.
 However, she was most passionate about math.
 She had a sister, Parisa, who was 2 years older.
 Growing up, Parisa taught Pardis the course material she had learned the year before in school, leading Pardis to be "almost two years ahead of her classmates" when the school year began.
 Throughout her life, Sabeti played many sports including competitive tennis.

 Sabeti went to Trinity Preparatory School in Florida.
 In high school, she was a National Merit Scholar, class president, valedictorian, and member of the Varsity tennis team.
 She additionally attributes part of her inspiration towards infectious disease research to the 1995 movie Outbreak.

 Sabeti attended the Massachusetts Institute of Technology (MIT), where she was a member of the varsity tennis team and class president, graduating in 1997 with a major in biology and a "perfect 5.0 average."
 At MIT, she began her research career in David Bartel's laboratory and was advised by Eric Lander, and was a teaching assistant for undergraduate courses in genetics and biochemistry.
-She created the MIT Freshman Leadership Program and pioneered the school's larger pre-orientation programming.
+She created the MIT Freshman Leadership Program and initiated the school's larger pre-orientation programming.

-Sabeti was selected as Rhodes Scholar and completed a masters in human biology than doctorate work in evolutionary genetics in 2002, at New College, Oxford, earning a M.Sc. and D.Phil.
-She went on to complete a Doctor of Medicine (M.D.) at Harvard Medical School in 2006 summa cum laude, being the third woman to receive this honor since the school had begun accepting female students.
+Sabeti was selected as Rhodes Scholar and completed a masters in human biology followed by doctoral work in evolutionary genetics in 2002, at New College, Oxford, earning a M.Sc. and D.Phil.
+She received a Doctor of Medicine (M.D.) at Harvard Medical School in 2006 summa cum laude.
+She was the third woman to receive this honor.
 The Paul & Daisy Soros Fellowships for New Americans supported her medical studies.
-Initially, Sabeti planned to enter medicine and become a doctor, she decided to pursue research instead after completing medical school and discovering she preferred research to medicine.
+Sabeti initially planned to enter medicine and become a doctor, but she decided to pursue research instead after completing medical school and discovering she preferred research to medicine.